afunnydev/planiselect/content/services/equipements-reseautique.en.md

 ---
-title: Network equipment installation in Laval
+title: Network equipment and intercom installation in Laval
-description: "For an efficient network, let Planiselect install your network equipment."
+description: "For an efficient network, let Planiselect install your network equipment or your intercom."
-slug: network-equipment
+slug: network-equipment-and-intercom
-identifiant: network-equipment
+identifiant: network-equipment-and-intercom
-titre: Network equipement
+titre: Network equipement and intercom
 icon: /img/ico/service3.svg
 desc: >-
-  Installation of the structure that will host all the hardware of the network system.
+  Installation of the structure that will host all the hardware of the network system and intercom.
 image: /img/planification-et-installation-1.jpg
 banner: /img/planification-et-installation-9.png
 slidertitle: "Professional Network Equipment Installation"